§.PromptLayer alternatives

 Critique, Compare, AI pair · authoring tools, not just a registry.

 PromptLayer is a prompt registry with observability and an evaluation surface bolted on.
-Prompt Assay is a workbench: six-dimension critique on every prompt before it ships, two-version Compare with model-graded structural diff, an AI pair (Brainstorm, Critique, Improve, Rewrite, Compare) inside the editor, and eval suites with LLM-as-a-judge graders for regression testing.
+Prompt Assay is a workbench: six-dimension critique on every prompt before it ships, two-version Compare with model-graded structural diff, an AI pair (Brainstorm, Critique, Improve, Rewrite, Compare, Convert) inside the editor, and eval suites with LLM-as-a-judge graders for regression testing.

-III · Closing
+IV · Closing

 Pick the workbench, not the registry.